Why did I fail? A Causal-based Method to Find Explanations for Robot Failures: Results and Discussion

-Finally, we tested the explanation of failures on several examples (three examples are shown in Tab.~\ref{tab:examples}).
-We set the probability threshold which distinguishes a failure from a success to $\epsilon = 0.8$.

-Example 2 is particularly interesting, as it showcases that there are often multiple correct explanations for the error.
+Finally, we provide several concrete examples to showcase which kind of explanations our method finds for robot failures.
+We set the probability threshold that distinguishes a failure from success to $\epsilon = 0.8$ for all examples.
+Tab.~\ref{tab:examples} provides three examples for both scenarios of stacking a cube and dropping a sphere.
+Cube Stacking - Example 2 is particularly interesting, as it showcases that there are often multiple correct explanations for the error.
 In this case it would have been possible to achieve a successful stacking by either going from $\texttt{dropOff}=z_4$ to $\texttt{dropOff}=z_3$ or by changing $\texttt{xOff}=z_4$ to $\texttt{xOff}=z_3$ (search tree is visualised in Fig. \ref{fig:bfs}).
 Which solution is found first depends on the variable prioritization within the tree search due to the used BFS algorithm.

+Our closest solution will lead to a minimal number of interval changes and thus provides the 'simplest' solution in terms of Occam's razor principle~\cite{Miller19Explanation}.
+For instance, in Sphere Dropping - Example 2, it would have also been possible to change the container to a larger bowl.
+But instead, the search process found it was easier to adapt the \texttt{xOff} position.
+The advantage of the current uninformed BFS is that this principle is always applicable and does not require any human domain knowledge.